superduper-io/superduper/README.md

 - Help us spread the word and inform the community and win swag by reposting this post: https://www.linkedin.com/company/superduperdb and tagging anyone who could be interested in SuperDuperDB (check the first comment for details) 📣

 ***To get started:***
-- Check the uses cases that we have already implemented [here in the docs](https://docs.superduperdb.com/docs/category/use-cases) as well as apps built by the community in the [superduper-community-apps repo](https://github.com/SuperDuperDB/superduper-community-apps) and try all of them with [Jupyter right in your browser](https://demo.superduperdb.com/) 🚀
+- Check the uses cases that we have already implemented [here in the docs](https://docs.superduperdb.com/docs/category/use-cases) as well as apps built by the community in the [superduper-community-apps repo](https://github.com/SuperDuperDB/superduper-community-apps) and try all of them with [Jupyter right in your browser](https://demo.superduperdb.com/)!

-For more information about SuperDuperDB and why we believe it is much needed, [read the blog post](https://docs.superduperdb.com/blog/superduperdb-the-open-source-framework-for-bringing-ai-to-your-datastore/)
+For more information about SuperDuperDB and why we believe it is much needed, [read this blog post](https://docs.superduperdb.com/blog/superduperdb-the-open-source-framework-for-bringing-ai-to-your-datastore/).

- `⭐️ SuperDuperDB is open-source: Please leave a star to support the project! ⭐️`

 ---